simsiru/yolov4-deepsort-object-tracking/README.md

 ### Windows

 First run the docker container for mot server.
 Enter a port to use default is 9999 and whether to activate license plate recognition (--lpr) or face recognition (--fr).
-Also the use of region of interests can activated (--roi).
+The region of interests can be activated (--roi) to select a part of a screen.

 ```
 docker run --rm -it -p PORT:PORT --gpus all ladonq/mot:0.0.1 python3 mot_server.py -p=PORT